boobo94/boobo94.github.io/_posts/2018-07-09-5-questions-build-custom-alexa-skill.md

 ---
 layout: post
-title: "5 common questions how to build an Amazon Alexa Skills – boobo94"
+title: "5 common questions how to build an Amazon Alexa Skills"
 date: 2018-07-09 00:00:00
 summary: "5 common questions how to build an Alexa Skill.
 Read about intents, utterances, slot types, invocation name.
 How to run a server locally or why to deploy on AWS Lambda Function over HTTPS servers."
 categories: tips